jte0419/LaTeX_Templates/README.md

 # LaTeX_Templates

 This repository contains LaTeX templates so you can quickly get started without worrying too much about the details.
-To get an introduction to using LaTeX for document creation, you can watch my YouTube video on the topic (coming soon).
+To get an introduction to using LaTeX for document creation, you can watch my [YouTube video](https://www.youtube.com/watch?v=qjLqM1YYNN4) on the topic.

 ## Homework Template